saisyam/website/content/posts/unlock-quality-insights-with-great-expectations-python-library.md

 6. Integrates seamlessly with DAG execution tools like [Airflow](https://airflow.apache.org), [dbt](https://www.getdbt.com), [Prefect](https://prefect.io), [Dagster](https://github.com/dagster-io/dagster), [Kendro](https://github.com/quantumblacklabs/kedro) etc.

 ## Getting started
 The key feature of Great Expectaions is the [Expectations](https://docs.greatexpectations.io/docs/#expectations).
 Expectations are assertions about your data.
-In Great Expectations, expectations are nothing by Python methods.
+In Great Expectations, expectations are nothing but Python methods.
 For example, in order to assert that you want the column "id" to be unique, you can say:

 ```python
 expect_column_value_to_be_unique(